VytautasPliadis/Impressions-Clicks/README.md

 | 2022-05-26 19:00:00.000 | 10               | 0           | 2025-01-20 04:20:44.061 |
 | 2022-05-27 11:00:00.000 | 0                | 10          | 2025-01-20 04:20:45.109 |
 | 2022-05-27 12:00:00.000 | 10               | 20          | 2025-01-20 04:20:45.109 |

+# Connect to the container
+docker exec -it postgres_db bash

+# Connect to PostgreSQL using psql
+psql -U postgres -d db

+# List all tables
+\dt

+# Query the table
+SELECT * FROM csv_data_task;
 ```